Chemaclass/chemaclass.com/content/blog/2023-02-27-great-leadership.md

 - Thomas H. Douglas: [Adapt or Die](/readings/adapt-or-die/)
 - Camille Fournier: [The Manager Path](/readings/manager-path/)
 - Michael Lopp: [The Art of Leadership](/readings/the-art-of-leadership/)

+## Extra: Leadership Guide for the Reluctant Leader

+Especially if you are a software developer, this video is for you.

+> "Leadership is for everybody.
+It is for all y'all."

+{{ youtube(id="3PcL8UkorEg") }}